mlund/faunus/docs/_docs/analysis.md

     {nstep: 100, file: cmz.dat.gz, type: molecule, index: 0, property: com_z}
 ~~~

-In the next example, the Angle between the principal molecular axis and the $xy$-plane
+In the next example, the angle between the principal molecular axis and the $xy$-plane
 is reported by diagonalising the gyration tensor to find the principal moments:

 ~~~ yaml